A young woman sits on her sofa and works on calculating her income with pen and paper.

 Your annual income can be more than just the paycheck that you receive from your job every week or month.
 There are other sources of income that you should take into consideration when calculating your annual income.

-Self-employment income: If you have a side hustle or gig where you make money, you should also count that toward your annual income.
+If you have a side hustle or gig where you make money.

-Business income: If you make money from a business as a part owner, you should include this in your calculations as well.
-But only include what you’re actually paid (individually) after income tax, not the total amount your business brings in.
+If you make money from a business as an owner or part owner.
+Only include what you’re actually paid (individually), not the total amount your business brings in.

-Rental income: If you own property that you rent to tenants, the rent you collect is considered income and should be included in your annual earnings as well.
+If you own property that you rent out, the rent you collect is income.

-Social Security: Any cash you receive from a Social Security benefit is also a form of income, so keep track of that as well.
+Any cash you receive from a Social Security benefit is a form of income.

 How to calculate your annual income

 How you calculate your yearly income depends on how you get paid.
-For example, if you’re paid weekly, biweekly, or monthly, the way you calculate your annual pay will differ.
-But, no matter how much or when you’re paid by your employer, you should multiply your payment amount by how many times per year you get paid.
+For example, the way you calculate your annual pay will differ if you’re paid weekly, biweekly, or monthly.
+But no matter how much or when you’re paid by your employer, you should multiply your payment amount by how many times per year you get paid.

-So, if you get paid monthly, you’ll multiply your monthly income by 12 pay periods.
-And if you get paid a weekly wage, then you’ll multiply by 52 pay periods.
+So, if your employer pays you one check per month, you’ll multiply your monthly income by 12 pay periods.
+And if your employer pays you once every week, then you’ll multiply by 52 pay periods.

 Gross annual income = monthly gross income x 12